SantoshChapagai/SantoshChapagai/README.md

 # Santosh Chapagai

-- 🔭 I’m Master's in Business Administration graduate and a full stack web developer.
+- 🔭 I’m a Master's in Business Administration graduate and a full stack web developer.
 - 🌱 I’m currently studying at <a href="https://en.bc.fi/">Business College Helsinki</a>

 ## Connect with me